 What?!
 Apple Brandy, a spirit we distill from hard cider, which we make from our very own apples!

 When?!
 Yes, we sold out our first batch of 100 bottles in 2011 at 2 years old.
 Our first distillation was Dec 6th 2009.
 We decided we wanted to wait and let it age 6 more years.
 This will give the brandy added smoothness, oak flavor and it will give us some barrels to blend if we so desire.

 Where?!
-The distillery is located right here on the orchard, where we grow the apples, press the cider, ferment it in tanks to make hard cider, distill it into brandy and age it in used bourbon and port barrels!
+The distillery is located right here on the orchard, where we grow the apples, press the cider, ferment it in tanks to make hard cider, distill it into brandy and age it in many types of oak barrels including, American, French, Romanian, Hungarian and used Bourbon and port barrels!

 With a metal cast of a dead bird in hand and a quizzical look on my face, I turned to find an old man clutching his cane behind me with a twinkle in his eye.
 It was my grandfather’s funeral, a man with whom I didn’t think I had much in common, but now I was intrigued, perhaps I was wrong…